Are people really booking retreats for yoga, food, and beautiful locations?

 Not when it amplifies noise.

-People Think They’re Comparing Retreats.
-They’re Not.
+People Think They are Comparing Retreats.
+They are Not.

 They believe they are comparing locations, prices, and inclusions.